yungjekoo/custom-cards/README.md

 ## Getting started

 Developing new cards for the dashboard with the custom-cards samples is easy.
-You can use this repository and the HelloWorld sample card to get up and running in just a few minutes.
+You can use the samples in this repository to get up and running in just a few minutes.

+The sample repository contains two samples: EmptyCard and HelloWorld

 To create, deploy, and connect a new card based on the HelloWorld card:

 ## Step 1: Create your own repository

-1. Locate the template repository at https://github.ibm.com/IoT/custom-cards
+1. Locate the template repository at: https://github.com/ibm-watson-iot/custom-cards
 2. Fork the repository to create your own copy.
 3. Clone your repository in your local environment.
 **Note:** The exact process for the cloning step depends on the git client that you are using.